JingoBongo/creditworthiness_service/README.md

 TODO

+check for busy port while assigning new port doesn't work as intended and needs fix

+refactor endpoints to return at least JSON, not just some text

+maybe add EXTRA bouncer for life_ping service as it is used to bounce everrything else

 Front gateway:
 it needs to have at least these 2 features:
 1. provide documentation about what this fuse instance can provide and how to use it in general